 Manuel turned toward us and asked, “Can you hear me?”
 He sounded like he was talking through a tin can.
 Lacking a microphone, I gave a “thumbs up” and Mathieu did the same.
 Manuel continued, “Keep your seat belts buckled for the whole flight.
 We'll be over the lines in ten minutes.”

 He turned around and played with the controls again.
 The plane slowly rolled down the runway, past the other aircraft to the edge of the tarmac.
 We turned around, gained speed and were in the air with at least a quarter mile of runway to spare.
 We passed a few houses at the edge of town, and within minutes we were flying over the hilly, desolate desert.
-On the side of one of the hills was a long, narrow trapezoid.
+There was a long, narrow trapezoid on the side of one of the hills.

 That must be one of the alien landing strips.
 Why didn't they choose a flatter location?